MitaraiOterai/a-homework2/README.md

 # a-homework2
 a simple final in 2023.fall.
-Modeling C3 BET tropical, a copy cat from Farquhar's.
+Modeling C3 BET tropical, an ugly copy cat from Farquhar's.